WalletScrutiny/WalletScrutinyCom/_iphone/com.adenter.mercurycash.md

 issue:
 icon: com.adenter.mercurycash.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: mercurycash
 providerLinkedIn:
-providerFacebook:
+providerFacebook: mercurycash
 providerReddit:

 redirect_from:

 ---

+This app makes no claims about self-custody so we have to assume it is a custodial product and thus **not verifiable**.